 I think vodka drinks are great before a meal, as an aperitif.
 So I generally pair vodka with appetizers.
 It works so well with smoked fish — something about the clean, cold crispness of vodka really complements the smokiness and oiliness of smoked salmon or whitefish.
 Of course, you can’t go wrong with well-chilled vodka and caviar.
 Again, the neutrality of vodka makes it very versatile; it will go well with almost anything, as it is not going to impart any overpowering flavor of its own.

-Check out the new book Schiller’s Liquor Bar, featuring recipes for classic cocktails and tips for making great drinks at home.
+Check out the book Schiller’s Liquor Bar, featuring recipes for classic cocktails and tips for making great drinks at home.